-Dating 101 in 2021: how singles are navigating dating during a pandemic
+Dating 101 in 2021: How singles are navigating dating during a pandemic

 “[It] made me spend a lot more time online getting to know them before scheduling an in-person thing,” Brandon said.

-O’Conner said that about 56 percent of Bumble users say that 2021 will be their year to find love.
+O’Conner said that about 56% of Bumble users say that 2021 will be their year to find love.

 An extended version of this news story is available here: